Ilnar Salimzianov's Personal Site

 - Mongolian, and many others in the region.

-goal is to support all languages, and I can connect you with the
+to support all languages, and I can connect you with the right

 Let's Collaborate!

-like the MDC empower us to build the future we want.
-Your contribution can
+Initiatives like the MDC empower us to build the future we want.
+Your

-contact me.
-I am here to answer your questions and handle the
+me.
+I am here to answer your questions and handle the technical heavy

 For More Information